Just as an architect draws out a building plan before they start building, you need to develop a brand strategy for your business.

-In fact, your brand is much more than that -- it's the stuff that feels intangible.
-But it's that hard-to-pin-down feeling that separates powerhouse and mediocre brands from each other.
+Your brand is all of that and more — it's the stuff that feels intangible.
+Your brand is that hard-to-pin-down feeling that separates powerhouse brands from forgettable brands.

-So to help you rein in what many marketers consider more of an art and less of a science, we've broken down seven essential components of a comprehensive brand strategy that will help keep your company around for ages.
+To objectively understand a subjective matter that many marketers consider more of an art and less of a science, we've broken down seven essential components of a comprehensive brand strategy that will help keep your company relevant for decades.

 How can you define your business' purpose?
 According to Business Strategy Insider, purpose can be viewed in two ways: